 The BMW 507 was an outcome of BMW filling the gap between the more expensive Mercedes-Benz 300SL and the cheaper Triumph and MG counterparts.
 Post World War II, the automakers were pushing for new technologies and aiming to keep the same readily available for the masses.
 The 507 Roadster however couldn’t make it big and ended up being too expensive for that time forcing BMW to limit the production to 252 cars.

 Sports Cars from the mid-50s proved to be expensive such as the Mercedes-Benz 300 SL or the affordable ones that lacked the desired performance.
-As such, Max Hoffman, American importer of luxury European automobiles during the 1950s, convinced BMW to design and make a convertible version of the popular 501 and 502.
+As such, Max Hoffman, an American importer of luxury European automobiles during the 1950s, convinced BMW to design and make a convertible version of the popular 501 and 502.
 After presenting the initial designs, Hoffman rejected them due to the lack of adequate appeal, compelling Beemer to appoint another designer.

 After its successful design and development, the BMW 507 was launched with an aim of 5,000 annual production units.
 Post-launch, the car had some celebrity owners such as Elvis Presley, John Derek, Hans Stuck, and Georg "Schorsch" Meier.
 Even though the car was taken by such famous personalities, the higher production cost and steep pricing made it less popular among other buyers.